Protecting your teeth can help keep you out of your dental oﬃce!

 Tooth grinding aﬀects not just our teeth and gums, it aﬀects our muscles as well.
 Overactive muscles can lead to headaches, neck aches, and backaches.
 If you can relax the muscles, most of these aches will disappear.

-The ﬁrst step is to get a night guard from our dentists.
-Night Guards are clear plastic trays that help protect your teeth, gums, crowns, and ﬁllings.
+The ﬁrst step is to get a night guard from our dentists, Dr. Steven Freeman and associates.
+Night guards are clear plastic trays that help protect your teeth, gums, crowns, and ﬁllings.
 Most people clench and grind at night, so it is typically worn during sleep.
 If you do have obstructive sleep apnea (OSA), then a diﬀerent guard will be recommended.
 One that will not only protect your teeth, but will also keep your airway open.
 We refer to this as a nighttime oral appliance.

 You should ﬁnd that your night guard will greatly reduce your aches and pains, but you may notice that some pain remains.
 At that point, a day time appliance would be recommended in conjunction with your nighttime appliance.
 This way, you can keep your muscles relaxed 24 hours a day.
 Relaxed muscles don’t ache!

 Don’t let your teeth grinding go untreated.
 You can learn more about the connection in our blog series, Tooth Sensitivity: Sleep, Grinding and Your World Golf Village Dentist or call today for your free consultation at 904-201-4304.